hindu-comm/mail_stream_indology/2014/05/In_defense_of_MLBD/88__Dominik_Wujastyk.md

 > the Universities?
 >

-​Why not, indeed?
+Why not, indeed?
 I think it would be very good if Indian universities used more up-to-date text books!
 I am always saddened when I read the anti-aryan-invasion people arguing against Max Müller.
 It's like Don Quixote tilting at windmills.
 Almost nobody outside India has read